OsbornePro/BTPS-SecPack/docs/index.rst

 1. Log into your Primary Domain Controller using an account with Administrator permissions.
 2. Open an Administrative PowerShell session **(Windows Key + X, The press A)**.
 3. The command displayed in step 4 will download the script to your disk in your Downloads directory.
-Copy and paste the command into your admin powershell session and press **ENTER** to execute it.
+Copy and paste the command into your admin PowerShell session and press **ENTER** to execute it.
 4. ``Invoke-WebRequest -Uri "https://raw.githubusercontent.com/OsbornePro/BTPS-SecPack/master/Installer.ps1" -OutFile "$env:USERPROFILE\Downloads\Installer.ps1"``
 5. Execute the command line in step 6 to ensure your Execution Policy allows the script to execute easily.
-Copy and paste the command into your admin powershell session and press **ENTER** to execute it.
+Copy and paste the command into your admin PowerShell session and press **ENTER** to execute it.
 6. ``Set-ExecutionPolicy RemoteSigned -Force``
 7. Execute the command line in step 8 to run the script and being installation.
 Include the period at the beginning of the command.
-Copy and paste the command into your admin powershell session and press **ENTER** to execute it.
+Copy and paste the command into your admin PowerShell session and press **ENTER** to execute it.
 8. ``."$env:USERPROFILE\Downlods\Installer.ps1"``
 9. The installation of the B.T.P.S.
 Security Package should then begin.